jamiehadd/jamiehadd.github.io/_pages/about.md

 I am an Assistant Professor in the [Mathematics Department](https://www.hmc.edu/mathematics/) at [Harvey Mudd College](https://www.hmc.edu/).
 My research focuses are in mathematical data science, optimization, and applied convex geometry.
 I leverage mathematical tools, such as those from probability, combinatorics, and convex geometry, on problems in data science and optimization.
 Areas in which I have been active recently include randomized numerical linear algebra, combinatorial methods for convex optimization, tensor decomposition for topic modeling, and network consensus problems.

-<br>Before starting at HMC, I received my PhD in the Graduate Group in Applied Mathematics at the University of California, Davis where I was advised by Professor Jesús A. De Loera, and was a CAM Assistant Professor (post-doc) in the UCLA Mathematics Department where my mentor was Professor Deanna Needell.
+Before starting at HMC, I received my PhD in the Graduate Group in Applied Mathematics at the University of California, Davis where I was advised by Professor Jesús A. De Loera, and was a CAM Assistant Professor (post-doc) in the UCLA Mathematics Department where my mentor was Professor Deanna Needell.

 <br>Contact